 Looking for tips for dog separation anxiety?
 If so, most likely your dog is showing signs of separation anxiety as the dog described in the case-study below.

 Maggie is a two year old Shih-Tzu that is really clingy to her owner.
 Her favorite hobby seems to be staying seated by her owner's lap demanding constantly attention.

 In the most severe forms dogs will literally rip the house apart in manifestation of their stress and frustration of being left alone.
 Others may start exhibiting inappropriate urination and defecation on carpet, rugs and furniture.

 Whatever the dog does, it is basically trying to manifest its unhappiness and upset of being left by itself alone.

 Either being mild or severe, separation anxiety needs addressed because it tends to escalate and become troublesome.
 Too many pets have been abandoned or surrendered to shelters because the problem got too out of hand.

-Luckily, if caught early enough, medications or psychological approaches may help ease the suffering.
-In mild cases, you can try some of the following guidelines and psychological approaches:
+Luckily, if caught early enough, medications along with psychological approaches may help ease the suffering.
+In mild cases, you can try some of the following guidelines and psychological approaches.

 7 Golden Rules to help dogs with Separation Anxiety